Kaspar-Metsa/Rocket_Delivery_Java8_Features_Kaspar_Metsa/README.md

 3. "Service" the rocket.

-⋅⋅⋅a.
+ a.
 Fuel-tanking- Servicing includes increasing the fuel of the rocket to the maximum.

-⋅⋅⋅b.
+ b.
 Only on the planets Jupiter and Neptune: Servicing also includes exchanging the cosmic ray indicator(9th part) if the indicator has equal to or less than 2 starts.